MurilloGroupMSU/spartan/paper.md

 * choose graph types that don't mislead,
 * match the narrative to the graph type.

-All of these issues increase in importance in the "Big Data" age.
+Beyond traditional fields [@Parish:2019], these issues increase in importance in the "Big Data" age [@Keim].
 Python, through its matplotlib library [@Hunter], provides a powerful tool set for building custom visualizations.
 However, the average user may not be knowledgeable or have the time to code at a lower level that exposes matplotlib's most powerful capablities.
 This need has been addressed by libraries, such as seaborn [@Waskom:2021], that provide a higher-level interface to the user while providing extremely rich visualizations.
 However, none of these libraries directly incorporate many of the best practices into the base Matplotlib workflow.
 For example, the sparkline and range frame popularized by Tufte [cite] can be made in matplotlib with effort but is not part of the standard library.